manjeetdahiya/manjeetdahiya.github.io/_posts/2019-04-14-quantile-quantile-plot.md

 $(\texttt{q-quantile}_A(i/n), \texttt{q-quantile}_B(i/n))$ for $i \in [0, n) \land i \in \mathbb{Z}$.

 The idea is that if the distributions are identical, then the quantiles should be approximately equal.
-For example, in case of quartiles, the first quartile should be roughly same for both the distributions, and similarly, the other quartiles.
+For example, in the case of quartiles, the first quartile should be roughly the same for both the distributions, and similarly, the other quartiles.
 Thus, resulting in the straight line $y = x$.